riboseinc/rfc-openpgp-sca/sections/11-ecc-curves.md

 representing the Object Identifier tag, and the second omitted field is the length of the Object Identifier body.

-Note that the complete ASN.1 DER encoding for the SM2 Recommended curve OID is "06 08 2A 81 1C CF 55 01 82 2D", from which the first entry in
+The complete ASN.1 DER encoding for the SM2 Recommended curve OID is "06 08 2A 81 1C CF 55 01 82 2D", from which the first entry in
 the table above is constructed by omitting the first two octets.
 Only the truncated sequence of octets is the valid representation of a curve